Online Complex Trauma Counselling: Who I Work With and How We Can Work Together

 Adults with childhood trauma

 Childhood trauma — also called developmental trauma — shapes the nervous system, the sense of self, the capacity for relationship, and the patterns that feel inescapable in adulthood.
-Many of my clients arrive having tried therapy before and felt it didn’t reach what it needed to reach.
+Some carry complex trauma alongside it.
+Others don’t.
+Many of my clients arrive having tried counselling before and felt it didn’t reach what it needed to reach.
 That gap is often the difference between approaches that work with thoughts and approaches that work with the nervous system, the body, and the parts that carry the earliest wounds.

 Adults healing from relational trauma or abusive relationships